dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

  - A gaming-type of environment that tracks behaviour and gives positive reinforcement.
 (Maybe points and badges classifying traders and their style)
  - Sentiment analysis that interprets the possible market response to news announcements (or just any announcement)
  - A GPT bot to give suggestions on trades based on real-time information (GPT - Generative Pre-trained Transformer)

+### Long-term Investor

+Conrad Nicely - Can't be bothered

+Demographics: 40 - 60 y-o age group

+1. Where is the market heading?

+   --

+2. How many other persons do you know that trade stocks?

+   --

+2. How much time do you spend monitoring your investments?

+   --

+3. What do you look for?

+   --

+4. What do you want to get done?

+   Make money

+5. Biggest frustration?

+   --

+6. How much money can you invest in stocks each month?

+   --

+7. What about the analytical solutions on the internet?

+   --

+8. What about services provided by brokerages?

+   --

+9. How much are you willing to pay for a service that delivers what you want?

+   --

+**BONUS**:
+ - All my information, even portfolio information needs to be secured.
+No disclosure of information, even to the DBA.